 Marrows and Courgettes: there is usually the opportunity to prepare a stale seedbed and then use inter-row cultivations and hand-weeding to deal with subsequent weeds.
 Marrows and courgettes may also be planted into a black polyethylene mulch.
 The system is expensive due to the costs of materials and labour.
 The plastic mulch could be combined with the use of crop covers for earlier harvesting.

-Weed competition trials with rows 25, 51 or 89 cm apart (with plants 30 cm apart in the row) demonstrated that in unweeded plots there was somewhat less yield loss in the narrower crop rows.
-Keeping the crop weed-free early, for 2, 3, 4 or 5 weeks was better than leaving the crop weedy for 5 weeks and weeding from then onwards.
+Weed competition trials with rows 25, 51 or 89 cm apart (with plants 30cm apart in the row) demonstrated that in unweeded plots there was somewhat less yield loss in the narrower crop rows.
+Keeping the crop weed-free early, for two, three, four or five weeks was better than leaving the crop weedy for five weeks and weeding from then onwards.

 Trials on inter-row cultivation with a row crop cultivator, a spider gang tool or a brush hoe did not provide adequate weed control in sweet corn, nor did flexi-tine harrowing.
 Cultivations must be shallow to avoid root damage.
 Flame weeding has given short-term weed control but could not maintain control of germinating weeds through the season.
-Others suggest corn can be flame weeded when it reaches a height of 4 inches and can be flamed until canopy closure.
-If flamed earlier than 4 inches tall the crop should not be treated again until it reaches a height of 6-8 inches.
+Others suggest corn can be flame weeded when it reaches a height of 4in and can be flamed until canopy closure.
+If flamed earlier than 4in tall the crop should not be treated again until it reaches a height of six to eight inches.
 The crop row is flamed across with burners mounted in pairs, but staggered to avoid overlap, and set at an angle of 30 to 60 degrees from the horizontal.
 In addition to directed burners the use of leaf protectors reduces crop injury.